gehsekky/scruffy/README.md

 # scruffy

-an app to clean js/json snippets
+an electron app to clean js/json snippets.